hibtc/cpymad/doc/installation/windows.rst

         .../libgfortran.a(write.o):(.text$write_float+0xbb): undefined reference to `signbitq'
         .../lib/gcc/i686-w64-mingw32/4.9.2/libgfortran.a(write.o):(.text$write_float+0xe7): undefined reference to `finiteq'

+    If the build fails, try to leave it out.

 From the built package you can create a so called wheel_, which is essentially a zip archive containing all the files ready for installation: